dasch-swiss/dsp-das/docs/user-guide/project.md

 ## Project members

-As a system administrator or a project administrator, you can add users as project members.
-A user menu with different actions is accessible for each member of the project (the three-dot icon to the right side of the user line).
-The admin can grant another user as project admin (or remove this permission), edit user's information, change user's password if forgotten, and remove a user from the project.
+As a project admin (or a system admin), you can add users as project members.
+The admin can grant another user as project admin (or remove this permission), edit user's information, change user's password if forgotten, and remove a user from the project by clicking on the three-dot icon to the right side of the user line.

 ![Collaboration page](../assets/images/project-settings.png)*<https://admin.dasch.swiss/project/0803/collaboration> - Project members page where project admin and system admin can add new user to the team.*